A. N. R. Robinson

-Robinson was the first active politician to be elected to the Presidency, and was the first presidential candidate who was not elected unopposed (the Opposition People's National Movement nominated Justice Anthony Lucky as its candidate for president).
+Robinson was the first active politician to be elected to the presidency, and was the first presidential candidate who was not elected unopposed (the Opposition People's National Movement nominated Justice Anthony Lucky as its candidate for president).
 President Robinson sparked controversy in his term in office when he refused to appoint certain senators recommended by Prime Minister Basdeo Panday following the elections in 2000 and in 2001 when he appointed the Leader of the Opposition Patrick Manning to the position of prime minister after a tied election.

 Early life

-Robinson was born in Tobago in 1926 to James and Isabella Robinson.
+Robinson was born in Tobago in 1926 to Afro-Trinidadians James and Isabella Robinson.
 He was educated at Castara Methodist School (where his father served as head master) and Bishop's High School, where he obtained a Higher School Certificate with distinction in Latin and competed for an Island Scholarship.
 He obtained a Bachelor of Laws degree from London University as an external student.
 In 1951 he left for the United Kingdom, where he was called to the bar at Inner Temple and obtained a degree in philosophy, politics and economics from St. John's College, Oxford.
 Robinson returned to Trinidad and Tobago, where he practised as a Barrister-at-Law.

 Robinson married Patricia Rawlins and had two children, David and Ann-Margaret.